Reverse Diffusion Sequential Monte Carlo Samplers: Method details

-\paragraph{Score clipping.} To improve numerical stability, one may consider clipping the score estimates within a pre-specified range.
-As observed in prior work \citep{noble2024learned}, score estimates produced by the TSI estimator defined in \Cref{eq:tsi} can exhibit high variance or have large magnitudes, especially during early steps. \citet{akhound2024iterated} apply score norm clipping when training diffusion-based neural samplers with a loss of TSI-based score matching.
-Inspired by their work, we also clip the norm of the score estimates to a maximum of 20 when we use TSI estimate in the experiments.
+To improve numerical stability, one may consider clipping the score estimates within a pre-specified range.
+Note that score clipping does not affect our theoretical guarantees provided that regularity conditions hold, as the score estimate is only part of the proposal mechanism.

+As observed in prior work \citep{noble2024learned}, score estimates produced by the TSI estimator defined in \Cref{eq:tsi} can exhibit high variance or have large magnitudes, especially during early steps. \citet{akhound2024iterated} apply score norm clipping when training diffusion samplers where the loss function is based on the TSI.
+Inspired by their work, we also clip the norm of the score estimates to a maximum of 20 when we use the TSI-based score estimates.
 In contrast, we do not apply clipping when using the DSI-based score estimator.